pydicom/pynetdicom/docs/user/presentation.rst

         =Implicit VR Little Endian
         =JPEG Baseline (Process 1)

-However its easier to use the :func:`build_context` convenience function which returns a :class:`PresentationContext` instance:
+However it's easier to use the :func:`build_context` convenience function which returns a :class:`PresentationContext` instance:

 .. doctest::